 Joshua’s diverse body of work reflects his wide-ranging cultural interests.
-Just as “diving into [his] ouvre might send you looking for footnotes” (Performance), his musical endeavors have spanned classical, popular, and world music.
-While living in Singapore, he performed regularly with the Sari-Sari Philippine Kulintang Ensemble, and studied gamelan in Bali with preeminent teachers in the region.
-Currently, he resides in the borough of Brooklyn, where his latest preoccupation is songwriting for the theatre.
-He is a first-year member of the prestigious BMI Lehman Engel Musical Theatre Workshop.
+Just as “diving into [his] ouvre might send you looking for footnotes” (Performance), his musical endeavors traverse the worlds of classical, popular, jazz, and folk music.
+While living in Singapore, he performed regularly with the Sari-Sari Philippine Kulintang Ensemble, and studied gamelan in Bali with leading teachers in the region.
+Currently, he resides in the borough of Brooklyn, where his latest preoccupation is songwriting for musical theatre.
+He is a second-year member of the BMI Lehman Engel Musical Theatre Workshop.

 In the Press